spacecowboy/NotePad/README.md

 ## Getting Google Tasks sync to work

 The app was one able to synchronize with Google Tasks, then Google made some changes and now **that functionality is not available anymore**.
+Therefore, the related settings are disabled.
 Developers interested in maintaining this feature should open a new issue [here](https://github.com/spacecowboy/NotePad/issues) to get help on how to proceed.
+See also issue #403

 Once the code is fixed,
 You need to put your API keys in a file, like the sample here: